 At the end of the shower scene, the first few seconds of the camera pull-back from Janet Leigh's face is a freeze-frame.
 Sir Alfred Hitchcock did this because, while viewing the rushes, his wife noticed the pulse in Leigh's neck throbbing.

 The MPAA objected to the use of the term "transvestite" to describe Norman Bates in the final wrap-up.
 They insisted it be removed until Joseph Stefano proved to them it was a clinical psychology term.
 They thought he was trying to get one over on them and place a vulgarity in the picture.

-Marli Renfro, unbilled nude model who doubled for Janet Leigh in portions of the murder sequence, was featured as a Playboy cover girl on the September 1960 issue while the film was still in theaters.
-Quite coincidentally, she was pictured on the cover taking a shower.
+Marli Renfro, the unbilled nude model who doubled for Janet Leigh in portions of the murder sequence, was featured as a Playboy cover girl on the September 1960 issue while this movie was still in theaters.
+Quite appropriately, she was pictured on the cover taking a shower.